 3 ways reinforcement learning is changing the world around you

-Sahika Genc, senior scientist with Amazon AI, writes about three important ways reinforcement learning is used in the real world, and explains how you can get hands on with reinforcement learning.
+Sahika Genc, Amazon principal applied scientist, writes about three important ways reinforcement learning is used in the real world, and explains how you can get hands on with it.

-Sahika Genc is a senior scientist with Amazon AI.
+Sahika Genc is a principal applied scientist with Amazon.
 Her team works on reinforcement learning (RL) algorithms for Amazon Sagemaker, which provides every developer and data scientist with the ability to build, train, and deploy machine learning models quickly.
 Genc also leads the science team on AWS DeepRacer, which enables developers to have a way to get hands-on with RL, experiment, and learn through autonomous driving.

 When the concept of reinforcement learning was first introduced in the 1950s, there were two themes – the first focused on developing learning methods via a trial-and-error process, while the other provided a more theoretical framework to solve optimal control problems.
 These practical and theoretical methods merged in the 1980s to give birth to reinforcement learning as a more formalized field of study and development.